Built to help you make decisions

 Rookie Intelligence & Draft Board

-Prospects are scored and ranked using five factors personalized to your roster.
-Dynasty market value anchors the score.
-Talent metrics, roster need, timeline fit, and pick surplus adjust from there.
+Prospects are scored and ranked using six factors personalized to your roster.
+Market value anchors the ranking, then talent comps, roster need, timeline fit, surplus value, and landing spot adjust from there.
 The result is a draft board built for your team, not the consensus.

 Historical Comps

-Each prospect is matched to similar players from 10 years of NFL Draft history (2015–2025, 1,100+ players).
-Matching uses position rank within the class, log-transformed pick distance (early picks are more differentiated), breakout age, and college usage metrics.
+Each prospect is matched to similar players from 10 years of NFL Draft history (2015–2024, 1,100+ players).
+Matched on draft position, breakout age, athleticism, college production, and more.

 Timeline Badges